 Accommodation

 If your teen is moving out to study, there’s even more to consider.
 Alongside everything else they’ll need for university, including textbooks and technology, they may also have to get all sorts of in-home essentials, from cutlery and crockery to furniture and appliances.
-Some of this can be mitigated by your teen moving into fully or partially furnished accommodation, but there will always be unforeseen costs to deal with.
+Some of this can be avoided by your teen moving into fully or partially furnished accommodation, but there will always be unforeseen costs to deal with.

 To help make the transition out of home as smooth as possible, Griffith offers a range of accommodation services, including on- and off-campus options.